Child Exploitation: be aware, spot and report the signs

 What support is available?

-There is lots of support for anyone who has been a victim of exploitation.
-No-one is alone and exploitation is never the victim’s fault.
-Here are some sources of advice, support and further information:
+There is help and support available for anyone who has been a victim of exploitation.
+No-one is alone.
+Please talk to police or contact the organisations below for advice, support and information.

-- Barnardo’s Children’s charity Barnardo’s, supports children and families affected by issues such as sexual exploitation and domestic abuse.
+Children’s charity Barnardo’s supports children and families affected by issues such as sexual exploitation and domestic abuse. - The Children’s Society

-- NSPCC The NSPCC provide a wide range of services for both children and adults, including national helplines for 24/7 help and advice.
+The NSPCC provide a wide range of services for both children and adults, including national helplines for 24/7 help and advice. - Report Remove